Louis047/Windows-Dots/README.md

 - [Smooth-Scroll](https://www.smoothscroll.net/win/) - System-Level implementation for buttery-smooth scrolling.
 Sad that it's paid but I do appreciate the developer's work.
 Might as well support him by buying a license with my first salary :)

-- [Fastfetch](https://github.com/fastfetch-cli/fastfetch) - Linux ricer's sex toy.
+- [Fastfetch](https://github.com/fastfetch-cli/fastfetch) - A ricer's sex toy.

 - [Cava](https://github.com/karlstav/cava) - Idk why people enjoy using this.
 Just kept it for preview sake.